sasha-sup/dpi-checkers/README.md

 # DPI Checkers
-🚀 This repository contains checkers that allow you to determine if your “home” ISP has DPI, as well as the specific methods the censor uses for limitations.
+🚀 This repository contains checkers that allow you to determine if your “home” ISP has DPI, as well as the specific methods (and their parameters) the censor uses for limitations.

 ## Checkers list
 - **RU :: TCP 16-20** => [https://hyperion-cs.github.io/dpi-checkers/ru/tcp-16-20](https://hyperion-cs.github.io/dpi-checkers/ru/tcp-16-20)<br>